Vigneshrdy/Java_Audi/notes.md

   ```
   * can i implement try and catch and still the program can stop due to exception
   ```
+  yes even we impletemt a try catch blocks then also the program can terminate wihout going to catch block ex try {
+    int x = 10 / 0;     // ArithmeticException
+} catch (NullPointerException e) {
+    System.out.println("Null Pointer Exception caught");
+}
+System.out.println("End of program");
   ```

   * what are the different type of exception?
   ```
   two types of exceptions compile time and run time